Breaking the Cycle: Ending Gender-Based Violence through Community Action

 “I spent nights behind rickshaws, evicted from my home by the man who once promised to protect me.”

 Her words linger long after they’re spoken.
 They belong to a survivor of gender-based violence.
 One of many.
-Her story is raw and difficult—but also one of strength and recovery.
+Her story is raw and difficult, but also one of strength and recovery.
 It shows us what becomes possible when someone reaches out and says, “You’re not alone.”

 Breaking the Cycle – Ending Gender-Based Violence through Community Action is a moving short film produced by us for SNEHA (Society for Nutrition, Education, and Health Action).
-Shot in Mumbai’s informal settlements, it brings to life real stories of women who’ve endured violence—and of the people standing with them to break that cycle.
+Shot in Mumbai’s informal settlements, it brings to life real stories of women who’ve endured violence and of the people standing with them to break that cycle.

 The Silent Epidemic

 Gender-based violence is far more common than we think.
-The World Health Organisation estimates that nearly one in three women across the globe have faced physical or sexual abuse.
+The World Health Organisation estimates that nearly one in three women across the globe has faced physical or sexual abuse.
 In many communities, it is treated as private, or worse, normal.

 Nearly one in three women across the globe have faced physical or sexual abuse.

-In the film, Nikhat Shaikh, who heads SNEHA’s programme on preventing violence against women and children, talks about how deeply patriarchy is embedded in everyday life—and how it silences those who need help the most.
+In the film, Nikhat Shaikh, who heads SNEHA’s programme on preventing violence against women and children, talks about how deeply patriarchy is embedded in everyday life and how it silences those who need help the most.

 Gender Based Violence